-- Department of Revenue - Under Laws/Regs/Rulings find laws, rules, administrative hearings, practitioner's questions & answers, and letter rulings.
+- Department of Revenue - Under Laws/Regulationss/Rulings find laws, rules, administrative hearings, practitioner's questions & answers, and letter rulings.
 Forms & Publications are available for individuals and businesses.
 Information also divided into the following categories: Businesses, Individuals, Local Governments, Non-Profit Orgs., Charity, Gaming, Motor Fuel, and Tax Professionals.
-Illinois Property Tax Rate and Levy Manual

 - Secretary of State - Select Business Services for Corp/LLC Database for name availability search and for registered agents.
 Link for Rules of the Road.
 Select "Departments" for links to administrative hearings, Court of Claims, driver services, Illinois securities department, vehicle services, Illinois State Library, state archives, and UCC filings.

 - State Board of Elections - Searchable current campaign financial information, downloadable forms and documents.
-Searchable candidate filing information, election totals, and downloadable publications including Candidate's Guide 2016.
+Searchable candidate filing information, election totals, and downloadable publications including information for candidates for political office.